 The idea behind this new plan is to ensure that holidaymakers no longer return home to a huge mobile phone bill caused by roaming charges and fees for calling home whilst abroad.

-If you’re planning to travel abroad and intend to take your mobile or other gadgets to keep in touch with those back home then it’s important to invest in worldwide travel insurance beforehand
+If you’re planning to travel abroad and intend to take your mobile or other gadgets to keep in touch with those back home then it’s important to invest in travel insurance beforehand

 Date Created: 07/04/2015